-- Port-a-johns will be provided at the start and finish.
+- Port-a-Johns.
+Port-a-johns will be provided at the start and finish.
 They will also be available on the course at water stops #2, #3, #4 and #5.

 - Use of Headphones and Cell Phones.
 Use of headphones and cell phones during the race are strongly discouraged as the trail is narrow in parts and you will want to be aware of who is around you for safety reasons.
 Secondly, you will be running in the most scenic areas in this part of the country…Enjoy it!

 And now for the course information….

-- The race starts at the Metro overpass on Redland Rd. just north of Sommerville Ave.
+- The race starts at the Metro overpass on Redland Road just north of Somerville Road.

-- Runners will turn onto Needwood Rd. and enter Needwood Park (mile 2) and proceed on the paved surface of the park until you reach the hiker/biker trail.
+- Participants will turn onto Needwood Road and enter Needwood Park (mile 2) and proceed on the paved surface of the park until reaching the hiker/biker trail.

-- Runners will proceed all the way down the trail for approximately 12 miles before turning onto Beach Drive for the finish.
+- Participants will proceed all the way down the trail for approximately 12 miles before turning onto Beach Drive for the finish.

 - The surface of the Rock Creek hiker/biker trail is asphalt.
-From the point when the course turns onto the hiker/biker trail, runners should run no more than two abreast in order to allow others to pass you.
+From the point when the course turns onto the hiker/biker trail, please maintain no more than two abreast in order to allow others to pass.

-- In the case of heavy rains in the two to three day period prior to the Parks Half Marathon, runners can expect some water on the course…. and we’re not talking about the kind served in cups.
-While the Maryland-National Capital Park & Planning Commission does a wonderful job in maintaining the trail and preparing it for our race, there are several low lying areas on the trail that present challenges in drainage following heavy rains.
-So if presented, take the opportunity to do what every five year old would do and splash through the puddles!
-Some of the wooden bridge surfaces can be slick with rain of if there is an early morning dew.
+- In the case of heavy rains in the 2-3 day period prior to the Parks Half Marathon, participants can expect some water on the course…. and we’re not talking about the kind served in cups.
+While the Maryland-National Capital Park & Planning Commission does a wonderful job in maintaining the trail and preparing it for our race, there are several low-lying areas on the trail that present challenges in drainage following heavy rains.
+So, if presented, take the opportunity to do what every five year old would do and splash through the puddles!
+Some of the wooden bridge surfaces can be slick with rain if there is an early morning dew.
 Take those turns with caution.

 - Enjoy your race and we look forward to seeing you at the finish!